loulafripouille/express-form-handler/README.md

 Define a form (fields, field format & validation rules, ...), process the form validation with a route middleware then use the `req.form` object into the next route middleware.

-Attach a model to a form in order to automate data binding to it.
+Attach a model to a form in order to automate repetitive tasks : data binding to it, if update action ('id' parameter in the route), then retrieve corresponding data before proceeed to the update.

 Chose the way you want to process the validation: by the defined form's fields format and rules or by the model validate method provide by mongoose, sequelize, etc.